Animal field guide

 - Its daily rhythm and reproduction show how the strategy continues over time.

-Habitat: Forests, grassland edges, and open woodland fit because Herd Alertness needs the exact kind of setting where this animal's body and behavior can work instead of fighting the environment.
+Habitat: Native range keys: south_asia.
+Forests, grassland edges, and open woodland fit because Herd Alertness needs the exact kind of setting where this animal's body and behavior can work instead of fighting the environment.

-Native range: Forests, grassland edges, and open woodland fit because Herd Alertness needs the exact kind of setting where this animal's body and behavior can work instead of fighting the environment.
+Native range: Native range keys: south_asia.
+Forests, grassland edges, and open woodland fit because Herd Alertness needs the exact kind of setting where this animal's body and behavior can work instead of fighting the environment.

 To find Chital in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
-You usually do better by working one good piece of habitat inside forests, grassland edges, and open woodland fit because Herd Alertness needs the exact kind of setting where this animal's body and behavior can work instead of fighting the environment. than by covering too much ground.
+You usually do better by working one good piece of habitat inside native range keys: south_asia.
+Forests, grassland edges, and open woodland fit because Herd Alertness needs the exact kind of setting where this animal's body and behavior can work instead of fighting the environment. than by covering too much ground.

 - Forest edge, canopy gaps, fruiting trees, or shaded trails where cover and food meet